-On 6 April 2016, the Home Office introduced a new Tier 2 Settlement minimum salary requirement of £35,000.
+On 6 April 2017, the Home Office’s new Tier 2 Settlement minimum salary requirement of £35,000 came into effect.
 The new Tier 2 Settlement salary requirement has directly affected Tier 2 workers who wish to apply for Indefinite Leave to Remain (ILR).
 The Tier 2 Settlement minimum salary requirement has been criticised and labelled as unfair by business sectors predominantly relying on expert overseas workers.
 However, there are some jobs which are exempt from meeting the Tier 2 Settlement minimum salary requirement; these jobs are listed on the Shortage of Occupation List.

 Impact of New Minimum Salary Requirement for Tier 2 Settlement